SABS-R3/module01_se_day2/_episodes/02-functional.md

 > {: .solution}
 >
 > Now let's assume we're reading in these numbers from an input file, so they arrive as a list of strings.
-> Extend your function so that, as well as the previous tests, it also passes:
+> Modify your function so that it passes the following tests:
 >
 > ~~~
 > print(sum_of_squares(['1', '2', '3']))